webmeier/learnjs/outlines/outline7.md

     5. Live regions
     6. Accessibility and animations
     7. 🛠 Accessibility for everything that comes before...
+14. Progressive enhancement
+    1. What is progressive enhancement
+    2. Feature detection and polyfilling
+    3. What if there's no JavaScript
+    4. 🛠 Enhancing everything that comes before...
-12. Integrating components
+15. Integrating components
     1. PubSub pattern
     2. Custom events
     3. Organizing code with ES6 imports
-13. Object Oriented Programming
+16. Object Oriented Programming
     1. Object literal shorthands
     2. What is Object Oriented Programming?
     3. This in Javascript